SatyamSSJ10/Jetpack-Image-Fix/README.md

 # Jetpack-CDN-Image-Fix
 if Jetpack can't fetch image from your website than it shows a Broken Image.
 This Script will fix it.
+There are two options to choose from, Script.js and Jetpack-Fix-V1.
+Both have different working.
 ## Jetpack Fix v1
 It changes the ```ssl?={int}``` if the image link is bad.
 You might need to change the ```line 3``` in the code, to get all the image tags under specific div.